 Indiana University – Purdue University Indianapolis — BA in European History (2013)

-Bryant Sell is the heart and soul of EduSource.
+Bryant is the heart and soul of EduSource.
 He’s one of our earliest employees, since he started his career with us as a sophomore in college (as an apprentice).
 If you hear a humming in the office, it’s coming from Bryant.
 At least he’s upgraded from wearing headphones and belting out Taylor Swift, which is what he did as a student.
 Bryant is extremely social.
-If anyone is doing anything, Bryant is up for it.
+If anyone is up for doing anything, Bryant is up for it.
 He attends more EduSource events than anyone except the owners.
-He loves playing games or video games or just hanging out and chatting.
+He loves playing game or video games or just hanging out and chatting.
 If you’re hanging out with him after 11 p.m., you know a deep conversation is on the way.
 That’s one of the great things about Bryant.
 He takes the time to get to know you, to ask questions, and to care about the answers.
 Bryant’s a smart guy, and never steps down from a programming challenge.
-He’s also become a leader in front-end development at EduSource.
+He’s also become a leader in user experience at EduSource.

 Taylor University — BS in Computer Science/Systems (2016)

 Justin was an Eagle Scout in high school.
 For his final project, he built bat boxes on high poles and placed them in local parks.
 But he’s not sure if any bats ever actually moved in.

 Justin Powell is fairly new to the EduSource team.
 He’s a heads-down, ready-to-work programmer.
 But we’ve still managed to learn some things about him.
 Music is vital to Justin’s life.
 In high school, he was part of a competitive marching band, playing trumpet.
 Music continued to be important through college.
 Today, you’ll hear him listening to a variety of genres, but never country or rap.
 Justin likes to hang out with friends, but he’s also pretty happy having some time to himself.